The Correlation between Happiness and Spiritual Health with Academic Self-Efficacy among Medical Sciences Students

 How to Cite

 The Correlation between Happiness and Spiritual Health with Academic Self-Efficacy among Medical Sciences Students.
 (2018).
-International Journal of Health Studies, 4(1). https://doi.org/10.22100/ijhs.v4i1.373
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 4(1). https://doi.org/10.22100/ijhs.v4i1.373